-A lot of musicians don’t know what to do when it comes to promoting themselves.
+A lot of musicians don’t know what to do when it comes to promoting themselves, let alone music branding strategies.
 Sometimes, they don’t even want to promote themselves.
 They believe that promoting yourself is narcissistic and that it has to be phony or inauthentic for it to work.
 Joining Bree Noble to dispel this misconception is Megan Kuhar, a professor of Music Technology, creative brand and tech coach, audio engineer, videographer, social media manager, percussionist, and entrepreneur.
-Megan dives deep into branding, social media content, and all the things you need to be working on in your marketing to help you profit from music.
+Megan dives deep into music branding strategies, social media content, and all the things you need to be working on in your marketing to help you profit from music.

-Branding Strategies To Help You Make Profit From Music With Megan Kuhar
+Music Branding Strategies To Help You Make Profit With Megan Kuhar

 Hi, thanks for having me.
 I am a professor of Music Technology.
 I’m a creative brand and tech coach.
 I’m an audio engineer, videographer, social media manager.
 As a musician, I play percussion and a little bit of keyboards for fun.
 I have been a musician all of my life.
 I love singing, harmonies, and all sorts of things.
 I went to music school.
 I studied percussion.
 When I graduated, it was when the Great Recession started hitting.
 I was majoring in Arts Management at the time.
 I couldn’t find a nonprofit arts job.
 It was hard, plus I also didn’t want one.
 I think it was a little bit of a blessing in disguise.
 I ended up going back to school for audio engineering and then I went to teaching.
 I started working with individuals that were musicians or artists that wanted to get more into technology.